 There are some plugin packages that GroundWork supplies for convenience, which are described here.
 Please note that there are many other packages of Nagios plugins in existence, and you can use them just as well, if not better, than these.
 Also, it's possible to use the GDMA plugins if GDMA is installed.
 See the section below Using GDMA Plugins with SSH for more information.

-- Open a browser to the Downloads page, and under the section Linux Plugin Packages for SSH Monitoring, download the two plugin files (for 32-bit or 64-bit).
+- Open a browser to the Downloads page, and under the section Linux Plugin Packages for SSH Monitoring, download the installer script and plugins package for your architecture (you will need both files for either 32 or 64 bit).

 - Open a terminal session to your desktop (or where ever the plugin files were downloaded), and copy the downloaded files to the "/ " directory on the remote server.